 4. Mighty Networks vs. Skool: Community platform

 Like we said above, Mighty is an all-in-one community engine.
 It lets you create an amazing community centered around the things that matter to you and your members.
-Each Mighty Network has a main community where a lot of magic happens: discussions, content creation, events, live streaming, etc. With the content, you can post hashtags, tag other members with an @, and report content if need be, not to mention adding emojis, links, attachments, videos, polls, and GIFs.
+Each Mighty Network has features like discussions, content creation, events, live streaming, and courses.
+With the content, you can post hashtags, tag other members with an @, and report content if need be, not to mention adding emojis, links, attachments, videos, polls, and GIFs.
 Members can create profiles and you can message members – either 1:1 or in groups.

 But Mighty is more than just one community.
 It lets you harness the power of cultural software to custom-build the community you want.
 And the building block of a great community is Spaces.
 On Mighty, each Space is totally customizable, and you can add features like courses, events, and discussions to your spaces as you see fit.
 The Spaces approach means that, in a larger community, you can create the intimacy of small groups.
 But it also means you can build dedicated subcommunities for courses, coaching, or special interests.

 Skool offers a basic community platform that’s built like a simple forum.
 It gives you the option to post content, adding links, attachments, videos, polls, and GIFs.
 Members can “like” posts and comment on them, or “watch” posts that are interesting to them.
 You can include categories for your posts, to help members organize them a bit, as well as “rules” that let you lay out the standards of behavior for the forum.

 One interesting feature that we should mention is that there is some level of gamification to reward those who are active in your community with a “leaderboard.”
 You could, for example, unlock courses for those who reach a certain level.
 This is a neat feature but doesn’t make up for the limited features overall.
 Otherwise, the forum is pretty basic.